cryptd3x/cse4001_fall2025-using-the-process-api-Practicing-with-fork-exec-and-wait/ostep-code-master/cpu-api/README.md

 }
 ```

 **Answer:** It's difficult to guarantee the child process always prints first without using `wait()`.
-Using `sleep()` in the parent process can help but does not guarantee it.
+Using `sleep()` in the parent process can help; however, it does not guarantee it.
 Ultimately, the OS scheduler decides the execution order, so there's no reliable way to ensure ordering without proper synchronization mechanisms like `wait()`.

 4. Write a program that calls `fork()` and then calls some form of `exec()` to run the program `/bin/ls`.
 See if you can try all of the variants of `exec()`, including `execl()`, `execle()`, `execlp()`, `execv()`, `execvp()`, and `execvpe()`.